Xerex Xaviera: Xerex film

-In 30 April 2003, Regal Films released a trilogy movie of the said adult tabloid column featuring Aubrey Miles, Ynez Veneracion, Jon Hall, Kalani Ferreria and Jake Roxas.
+On April 30, 2003, Regal Films released a trilogy movie of the said adult tabloid column featuring Aubrey Miles, Ynez Veneracion, Jon Hall, Kalani Ferreria and Jake Roxas.
 The film was directed by Mel Chionglo.
 The movie is composed of three episodes as seen from the perspective of the fictional sex guru: "Kama" which is about a teenage girl's exploration of sexuality, "O" which is about an engaged woman's dalliances with a beach lifeguard and "Butas" which is about voyeurism through a hole in the wall.

 The movie was promoted through a photo exhibit at the SM Megamall.
 However, the Movie and Television Review and Classification Board deemed the photos "too sexy and suggestive" and ordered its pullout.